iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Functional Spaces/Convergence in Metric Space.md

 It's not hard and I will skip it for not and has a tag: #UNFINISHED for this.

+**Theorem: Complete Subspace Topological Characterizations**
+> Let $M\subseteq X$ be a subspace of the metric space $(X, d)$, then the metric space is complete if and only if the set $M$ is closed in the set $X$.
+>

+**Remarks**

+This theorem provides an alternative to showing that a particular subspace of a metric space is complete or incomplete.
+We now show that $M\subseteq X$ to be incomplete by showing that every limit point of the set is a member of the set, the alternative negates the need to use the Cauchy convergence sequence, which sometimes very complicated to use.
+It also provides a way of showing that a closed subspace is gong to be complete.

 ---
 ### **Cauchy Convergence and Completeness**